uni4online/actionframework/README.md

 # Action Framework

-A framework to subscribe and publish events in a PHP application.
+A framework that makes it easy to publish and subscribe to events in a PHP application.

 ## Dependencies